 By investing in the M.A. degree, students can add roughly 30 percent to their starting salaries.
 We have excellent success in placing our graduates in professional positions where employers value their experience and skills.

-We offer a centralized Career Services Center that maintains job listings, coordinates job fairs and student recruitment programs and provides career planning and placement assistance.
+Through our centralized Career Services Center, we offer career resources such as job listings, job fairs and student recruitment programs and provide career planning and placement assistance.
 The economics faculty also provides job interview coaching and guidance.

 Where Our Graduates Work

 A. First, we take a personalized approach to our students.
 Our program is small enough that each student receives personal attention.
 As a result, students finish their degrees at a faster rate than is typical elsewhere.
 Second, we focus on the application of economics to the real world and offer a wide array of econometrics courses designed to train students for jobs that emphasize the practical application of economics.
 As a result, we have been highly successful in placing our graduates in meaningful jobs that demand such skills.
 Third, a large number of our funded students teach either economics courses for our department or statistics labs for the Department of Mathematics.
 As a result, these students gain valuable experience that translates well not only to academia but to the business world, which places a premium on the ability to communicate effectively.

 Q. What is the main difference between the M.A. in economics and the M.S. in economics and applied econometrics?